pranjal-joshi/serialLCD-library-Arduino-and-Raspberry-Pi/README.md

 5. opne Firmware-8/168/328.ino file in arduino IDE, select board as atmega8-noxal.
 6. Goto file->Upload using programmer (I assumed that your arduino contains arduinoISP sketch..)
 7. Congrats..!
 Firmware file is loaded into your ATmega8.
-(Tf you wish to use atmega168/328, you must choose proper bootloader & Board before uploading.
+(If you wish to use atmega168/328, you must choose proper bootloader & Board before uploading.
 Sketch is compatible with all these microcontrollers.)

 ---- No Need to burn Firmware & bootloader every time.
 It requires only for 1st time ----
 ----------------------------------------------------------------------------------------
 Firmware File: